matthewwolak/gremlin/README.md

 [`R`](https://cran.r-project.org/) package for mixed-effects model **REML** incorporating **G**eneralized **In**verses (so, with some mental gymnastics: **GREMLIN**).

-#### Cite as:
+## Cite as:
-If your use of the `gremlin` package contributes to a publication, please cite the package (and feel free to let me know!) as:
+If your use of the `gremlin` package contributes to a publication, please cite the package as (and feel free to let me know!):

 >Wolak, M.E.
 2018. gremlin: R package for mixed-effects model REML incorporating generalized Inverses.
 Version *Insert version here*.
 Zenodo [http://doi.org/10.5281/zenodo.1476565](http://doi.org/10.5281/zenodo.1476565).